JeanArkantos/JeanArkantos/README.md

 ## My Projects

-My current project is to make 20 landing pages for the Frontend Mentor website.
+My current project is to make 20 landing pages from Frontend Mentor website.
 You can access the project [here.](https://github.com/JeanArkantos/Frontend_Mentor_Project)

 ## Places I'm studying